jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

 [17993.015762] cxl_pci:__cxl_pci_mbox_send_cmd:263: cxl_pci 0000:10:00.0: Sending command: 0x0100
 [17993.016229] cxl_pci:cxl_pci_mbox_wait_for_doorbell:74: cxl_pci 0000:10:00.0: Doorbell wait took 0ms
 ```
 Kernel calls cxl_send_dc_response which will issue the mailbox command of CXL_MBOX_OP_RELEASE_DC (0x4803).
-If the extent can be released, it will also be in the payload of the command.
+If the extent can be released, it will also be put in the payload of the command.

 Two more commands are sent by the kernel.
 Clear Event Records           - 0x0101